britive/terraform-provider-britive/docs/resources/constraint.md

 * `permission_name` - (Required, ForceNew) Name of the permission associated with the profile.

-* `permission_type` - (Optional, ForceNew) The type of permission.
+* `permission_type` - (Optional, Computed, ForceNew) The type of permission.
 The value is case-sensitive and must be updated by getting the same from the API response for an import (https://docs.britive.com/docs/manage-profile-permissions).
 Default: `"role"`.

 * `constraint_type` - (Required, ForceNew) The constraint type for a given profile permission.
 The value is case-sensitive and must be updated by getting the same from the britive_supported_constraints data source.